Bg

 A:

-When establishing your 19 month old’s sleep schedule, you’ll want to keep wake windows between 5 - 5.75 hours long.
-Generally, toddlers will stay awake for about 5 hours in the morning before their first nap, and up to 5.75 hours before bedtime.
+Most 19 month olds do best when their wake windows are between 5 - 5.75 hours long.
+Generally, toddlers will stay awake for about 5 - 5.5 hours in the morning before their first nap, and up to 5.75 hours before bedtime.
+Keep in mind all kiddos are different and may require more or less awake time before they’re ready to snooze again.

 Q: How much nighttime sleep for a 19 month old is appropriate?